 – glass bottle*

 *Test the etch cream on the glass you intend to etch.
 Glass that is coated in plastic (to make it more shatter resistant) or glass that contains lead will not etch.
 If you find the glass won’t etch with cream, try an “etching paint“.

 First, cut the letters out of vinyl.

 Remove the adhesive cover on the backside and place the vinyl on the bottles.
-I found it easiest to tear off the bottom 1/5 of the adhesive cover and place it where I wanted it to be.
-When I peeled the rest of the backing off and stuck the rest of it down.
+It’s easiest to tear off the bottom 1/5 of the adhesive cover and place it where you want it to be.
+Then peel the rest of the backing off and stick the rest of it down.
 Make sure all the edges are firmly pressed down.

 Apply the etching cream over the exposed glass.
 Follow the manufacturer’s directions regarding length of time and rinsing.